joannamorris/lab_website/content/info/unityGlobusTutorial.md

 6. Download the problematic file to your desktop

 7. Try reuploading the problematic file from your desktop to Unity via Globus.

+#### SSH

+Your Globus access lets you move files if the server’s permissions allow it, but sometimes you may need SSH access to Unity to fix or verify those permissions directly.

+SSH stands for **Secure SHell** and it is a secure way to connect to another computer remotely and type commands there as if you were sitting in front of it.
+You can think of it like a remote command line; you use it from your own computer’s terminal (e.g.,Terminal on MacOS, PowerShell on Windows).
+It encrypts everything, so your password and data stay secure while traveling over the internet.

+Once connected, you can type commands to: browse files (`ls`), move around directories (`cd`), copy files (`cp` or `scp`), or run programs and analysis scripts.